CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 ## Command-line Application

 The control flow of the command-line application for the most part hasn't changed.
-A request is made to the daemon, it waits for a reply and then print the results.
 Today, HTTP(S) with JSON encoded bodies is the standard for communicating with _dockerd_.

 To allow for extensibility, the API and the docker binary were separated.
 The program code lives at [docker/cli](https://github.com/docker/cli), which relies upon the [moby/moby/client](https://github.com/moby/moby/tree/468eb93e5acc809248405102db32460fe7efed08/client) package for the interface to talk to _dockerd_.

 ## Dockerd

-Dockerd will start [listening](https://github.com/moby/moby/blob/468eb93e5acc809248405102db32460fe7efed08/cmd/dockerd/daemon.go#L584) for HTTP user requests, and process them according to [routes](https://github.com/moby/moby/tree/468eb93e5acc809248405102db32460fe7efed08/api/server/router) predefined by the API.
-NOT SURE IF PREDEFINED IS THE BEST WORD
+Dockerd will start [listening](https://github.com/moby/moby/blob/468eb93e5acc809248405102db32460fe7efed08/cmd/dockerd/daemon.go#L584) for HTTP user requests, and process them according to predefined [routes](https://github.com/moby/moby/tree/468eb93e5acc809248405102db32460fe7efed08/api/server/router).

 {% highlight go %}
 // Container Routes